learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ## Predicting credit card fraud

 The following cell loads all the functions you will be using in this lab.
-All you need to do is run it:
+All you need to do is run it is the following.
+(N.B.
+You made need to pip/conda install `imbalanced-learn`.)

 ```python